ihrz/ihrz/README.md

 Certified by Discord and had even more than 75 servers before starting the verification process!

 To join the Official Discord Support Server, please visit our website at [Official Server Link](http://discord.ihorizon.me/) or click on this link: [Other Link](https://discord.gg/ZpBPGNsAsu).
-To invite the official Discord bot, please click on this link: [Click Here](https://discord.com/api/oauth2/authorize?client_id=945202900907470899&permissions=8&scope=bot).
+To invite the official Discord bot to your server, please click on this link: [Click Here](https://discord.com/api/oauth2/authorize?client_id=945202900907470899&permissions=8&scope=bot).

 If you have any questions or concerns, you can contact the owner via Discord at 2h0.